Prep Enrolment

 Step 1

-Click here to visit the Student Insights enrolment portal and register before completing your child’s application.
+Click here to visit the VicStudents enrolment portal and register before completing your child’s application.
 Applications for Prep 2026 can only be accepted after Tuesday 22 April.
-For detailed instructions on how to use the Student Insights application portal see our Student Insights User Guide.
+For detailed instructions on how to use the VicStudents application portal see the Digital Enrolment Parent Carer Guide.

 Step 2